 Smartphones that claim sustainability and fair production are turning the industry on its head.
 150sec spoke to the makers of “Fairphone” and a digital sustainability expert to find out more about this trend.

 The smartphone market has recently been bombarded by devices with Face ID unlocking, four rear-facing cameras, and geomagnetic sensors.
-It seems that useful innovation in the mobile phone industry has stagnated, giving way to the superfluous, and the reduction in unit sales may reflect this.
+It seems that useful innovation in the industry has stagnated, giving way to the superfluous, and the reduction in unit sales may reflect this.

-Instead of putting out more products flashy features of little use to the average user, new enterprises like Fairphone, Teracube and Shift are taking a different approach.
+Instead of putting out more products with flashy features of little use to the average user, new enterprises like Fairphone, Teracube and Shift are taking a different approach.
 Dutch startup Fairphone has taken advantage of what feels like a vacuum of new ideas by offering a smartphone which boasts sustainability and ethically sourced materials.

 Users repair their own phones within minutes